The best hotels in Tromso

 The practical challenge is sleep: rooms reach 25C with full sunlight at 3am and blackout curtains vary in quality.
 Check hotel reviews specifically for blackout effectiveness before booking.
 Ami Hostel and the Smarthotel have consistently good blackout solutions.
 A sleep mask is essential regardless.

-Tromso's best neighborhoods
+Tromso's best hotel regions

 Tromsø is on an island in the Tromsø Sound, connected to the mainland by the Tromsø Bridge.
 The city center (Sentrum) is compact and walkable.
 Outer areas of the island have residential neighborhoods.
 The mainland across the bridge connects to the Lyngen Alps, an hour east, where Lyngen Lodge sits.
 Malangen peninsula, 60km south, has fjord-facing resorts.
 The city has Norway's largest university and a lively year-round population of 75,000.